t3-team/turiyasills-docs-forked/docs/features/workflow.md

 ### Safe Exam Browser (SEB) Mode

-Candidates must install external software (SCB) that prevents switching windows, copy-paste, or accessing external resources.
+Candidates must install external software (SEB) that prevents switching windows, copy-paste, or accessing external resources.
 This mode requires a laptop and camera but does not provide video reports.

 ### Video Proctoring